Events

 10:45-12:15

-Highlights advances in modelling at the distribution and municipal level to support DER integration, local energy planning, and alignment with broader frameworks.
+This session highlights advances in modelling at the distribution and municipal levels to support DER integration, local energy planning, and better alignment with regional and national frameworks.

 12:15-13:15